Video mashup is often used as a general term for re-edited video footage that uses two or more audio/video sources to create a new video.

 A video mashup combines two or more video sources to create a new video.

 A video mashup that shows examples of a particular meme, concept, image or theme from a variety of sources.

 Supercuts.org: “A fast-paced montage of short video clips that obsessively isolates a single element from its source, usually a word, phrase, or cliche from film and TV.

-Purpose: Typically humour, entertainment, homage, or celebration, but sometimes used with a political or subversive intent.
+Purpose: Typically humour, entertainment, homage, or celebration, but sometimes used with a politicized or subversive intent.

 A trailer mashup creates a movie trailer for an imaginary or tv series.
 Typically it mixes audio and video from different sources.

-Probably the most typical trailer mashup takes the audio from an existing trailer and then puts video imagery from a different film to comment on or undercut the audio:
+Probably the most typical trailer mashup takes the audio from an existing trailer and then puts video imagery from a different film or films to comment on or undercut the audio:

 The reverse may also happen.

-More complex trailer mashups involve the actual creation of new trailers for existing films, often with original voiceovers, music, etc, to make an argument about the contents of the film unlike that intended by the original film makers.
+More complex trailer mashups involve the actual creation of new trailers for existing films, often with original voiceovers, music, etc, to make an interpretation of the contents of the film unlike that intended by the original film makers.

 Redubs take video sources and dub new dialogue over them.
 The genre probably originated in people sitting around watching tv with the sound down and then voicing absurd or satirical dialogue for the characters onscreen.